bendrucker/utmify/readme.md

 * content
 * term

 These keys will be prefixed with `utm_`.
 Any other keys will be stripped from the output.
+Falsy values will also be stripped.

 ## License